ucsf-wynton/wynton-website-hpc/docs/software/scl.md

 <div class="alert alert-warning" role="alert" style="margin-top: 3ex">
 2019-11-13: <code>python3</code> is now available as core software on all development and compute nodes.
-Because of this, below Python SCLs will be deprecated and eventually removed.
+Because of this, below Python SCLs are deprecated and eventually removed.
 </div>

 # CentOS Software Collections (SCL)